Ultrametric analogues of Ulam stability of groups: -stability

 \begin{proposition} Let $\Gamma$ be virtually $p$-free.
 Then $\Gamma$ is uniformly $\GGL(\oo)$-stable, with a linear estimate. \end{proposition}

 \begin{proof} Let $l$ be the supremum from Lemma \ref{lem:vpfree_char}: for every finite quotient $C$ of $\Gamma$, it holds $\nu_p(|C|) \leq l$.
-Therefore given a map $\f : \Gamma \to \GGL_n(\oo)$ with defect $p^{-k} < p^{-2l}$, the previous lemma applies and $\f$ is $p^l \cdot p^{-k}$-close to a homomorphism.
+Therefore given a map $\f \colon \Gamma \to \GGL_n(\oo)$ with defect $p^{-k} < p^{-2l}$, the previous lemma applies and $\f$ is $p^l \cdot p^{-k}$-close to a homomorphism.
 We conclude by Lemma \ref{lem:quant}. \end{proof}

 \begin{example} All finite groups are $\GGL(\oo)$-stable, with a linear estimate.
 More precisely, let $\Gamma$ be a finite group, and $\nu_p(\Gamma) = l$.
-Then for every $\f : \Gamma \to \GGL_n(\oo)$ such that $\defe(\f) \leq p^{-2l}$, there exists a homomorphism $\ff : \Gamma \to \GGL_n(\oo)$ such that $\dist(\f, \ff) \leq p^l \cdot \defe(\f)$.
+Then for every $\f \colon \Gamma \to \GGL_n(\oo)$ such that $\defe(\f) \leq p^{-2l}$, there exists a homomorphism $\ff \colon \Gamma \to \GGL_n(\oo)$ such that $\dist(\f, \ff) \leq p^l \cdot \defe(\f)$.
 We will see in Lemma \ref{lem:badestimates} that these estimates are essentially sharp. \end{example}

-\begin{example} A finitely generated group of finite exponent is uniformly $\GGL(\oo)$-stable, with a linear estimate.
-Indeed, by Zelmanov's solution of the restricted Burnside problem \cite{RBP_odd, RBP_2}, every such group has only finitely many finite quotients.
+\begin{example} A finitely generated group $\Gamma$ of finite exponent is uniformly $\GGL(\oo)$-stable, with a linear estimate.
+Indeed, by Zelmanov's solution of the restricted Burnside problem \cite{RBP_odd, RBP_2}, the largest residually finite quotient of $\Gamma$ is finite, and so we conclude by Example \ref{ex:finst} and Theorem \ref{thm:rf}.
 In particular, free Burnside groups of finite rank are uniformly $\GGL(\oo)$-stable, with a linear estimate. \end{example}

 We saw in Example \ref{ex:npa} that normed $\K$-amenable groups are $\GGL(\oo)$-stable when $\K$ has characteristic $p$.
 The following example completes the picture: